Established in 2000 | Modesto, CA

 There are two-once a week classes that meet for one-hour.
 Participants can expect to learn various dance steps to improve strength, muscle function, balance, and heart health.

-• 85 Older Adults Exercised in Line Dancing in June 2022
+• 122 Older Adults Exercised in Line Dancing throughout the Fiscal Year.

 Picture